ChristophGeske/ARCoreInsideOutTrackingGearVr/README.md

 # GearVR Versions (apps need to be signed first):

 GearVR: Installing is a bit more complicated because apps need to be signed to work on your device.
-If you have a S8 or S9 it's much easier to just use the Cardboard/Daydream version which doesn't need to be signed.
+If you have a S8 or S9 und you just wanna try it out it's much easier to use the Cardboard/Daydream version which doesn't need to be signed.
+However the GearVR version is better because I can test it myself and I include all the new features there first.

 <a href="https://youtu.be/HLbtWRxVu04"><img src="https://user-images.githubusercontent.com/12700187/42417805-6778b948-8293-11e8-8d00-973239fa4345.png" width="448"></a>